Join our mailing list!

 Mohti: All That Laz

-“My heart starts pounding when a pregnant lady enters the room,” said Huseyin, the artist turned owner/operator of Mohti, a new “Laz Meyhane” in the back of the backstreets of the Asmalimescit area.
+“My heart starts pounding when a pregnant lady enters the room,” said Hüseyin, the artist turned owner/operator of Mohti, a new “Laz Meyhane” in the back of the backstreets of the Asmalımescit area.
 While this might sound to some like the unsavory confession of a man with an exotic fetish, to us it was a breath of fresh air, redolent with the old-style charm of a classic meyhane patron, something that’s increasingly harder to come across these days.

-Huseyin’s confession was elicited one night recently, when we showed up at his meyhane with a pregnant lady in tow.
-The plan was to have a quick dinner, but Huseyin (pictured below) wasn’t having that.
+Hüseyin’s confession was elicited one night recently when we showed up at his meyhane with a pregnant lady in tow.
+The plan was to have a quick dinner, but Hüseyin (pictured below) wasn’t having that.
 He wanted to see the pregnant lady moan with delight over multiple courses.
-So our modest order quickly turned into a Laz tour-de-force featuring nearly every item on the menu and one, which happened to be our favorite of the night, that was prepared for the kitchen staff’s meal.
+So our modest order quickly turned into a Laz tour de force featuring nearly every item on the menu and one, which happened to be our favorite of the night, that was prepared for the kitchen staff’s meal.

 And then came the surprise final course in the form of large steaming dumplings.
-Before Huseyin said the word hinkali, we were already having flashbacks of Georgian feasts we’d enjoyed in Tbilisi, Moscow and Tashkent.
+Before Hüseyin said the word khinkali, we were already having flashbacks of Georgian feasts we’d enjoyed in Tbilisi, Moscow and Tashkent.
 Even if dumplings are simple and standard in construction, they always leave a strong impression on us.
 Dumplings, particularly Georgian ones, have personality and Mohti’s bulky fragrant bundles filled with coarsely ground lamb and stock were supremely evocative of the Caucasus.

 Telephone: 212-249-7181